Umicore - Transparency Notifications By Blackrock, Inc. And By Bank Of America Corp.

 The most recent notification contains the following information:

-Date of notification: 15 October 2024 Date on which the threshold is crossed: 14 October 2024 Threshold of equivalent financial instruments crossed downwards by Merrill Lynch: 3% Notification by: Bank of America Corp.
+Date of notification: 18 October 2024 Date on which the threshold is crossed: 17 October 2024 Threshold of direct voting rights and equivalent financial instruments crossed upwards by Merrill Lynch: 3% Notification by: Bank of America Corp.
 Denominator: 246,400,000 Reason for notification: Acquisition or disposal of voting securities or voting rights

-Date of notification: 15 October 2024 Date on which the threshold is crossed: 14 October 2024 Threshold of direct voting rights + equivalent financial instruments crossed downwards: 3% Notification by: BlackRock, Inc. Denominator: 246,400,000 Reason for notification: Acquisition or disposal of voting securities or voting rights

 The chain of control has been described at the end of the notification and can be found here .